Sequence-regular commutative DG-rings: The residue DG-field of a sequence-regular DG-ring

 In the course of proving the above result, we have also established the following useful property, so we record it separately: \begin{prop} Let $(A,\bar{\m})$ be a sequence-regular commutative noetherian local DG-ring.
 Then $\kappa(A)\otimes^{\mrm{L}}_A \mrm{H}^0(A) \cong \kappa(\mrm{H}^0(A))$. \end{prop}

-We can use this property of $\kappa(A)$ to give another characterization of sequence-regular DG-rings: \begin{thm} Let $(A,\bar{\m})$ be a commutative noetherian local DG-ring with bounded cohomology and a noetherian model\footnote{This assumption means that there is some noetherian ring $B$ and a map of DG-rings $B\to A$ such that the induced map $B\to\mrm{H}^0(A)$ is surjective}.
+We can use this property of $\kappa(A)$ to give another characterization of sequence-regular DG-rings: \begin{thm} Let $(A,\bar{\m})$ be a commutative noetherian local DG-ring with bounded cohomology and a noetherian model.
 Then $A$ is sequence-regular if and only if there exist a commutative noetherian DG-ring $K$, and a map of DG-rings $A \to K$ such that $K$ is compact over $A$, there is an equality $\amp(K) = \amp(A)$, and such that there is a DG-ring isomorphism $K\otimes^{\mrm{L}}_A \mrm{H}^0(A) \cong \mrm{H}^0(A)/\m$. \end{thm} \begin{proof} If $A$ is sequence-regular, then we already saw that $K=\kappa(A)$ satisfies all these properties.
 Conversely, suppose that there is such a $K$.
 Since $K$ is compact over $A$, by \cite[Theorems 5.11 and 5.20]{YeDual}, we have that

 is compact over $\mrm{H}^0(A)$.
 This implies by the Auslander–Buchsbaum-Serre theorem that $\mrm{H}^0(A)$ is a regular local ring.
 We further note that by the proof of \cite[Proposition 3.1]{YeDual}, we have that